geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But from die wound no crimson torrent flow'd.

-" Turn, if thou dar'st," cried Henry, " coward Sprite!
+Turn, if thou dar'st,cried Henry, coward Sprite!

-" Or dar'st thou but with foes unarm'd the fight?"
-550
+Or dar'st thou but with foes unarm'd the fight?550

 Stung with the taunt, Albruno turn'd — his foe